Get trial

 3. Name & Package: Create a descriptive name for your historical table (e.g., “Hist_ Patients”) and choose an existing package or create a new one.

-Choosing the right SCD type is where the real magic happens:
+Choosing the right SCD type is an important modelling decision:

-• SCD Type 2 (default): Ideal for tracking changes in demographics or medical context, such as location, chronic conditions, or insurance group.
-Each change creates a new row, closing the previous validity period, so you always know what was true at a specific point in time.
+• SCD Type 2: Best suited for tracking historical changes where previous values must remain available for analysis.
+Each relevant change creates a new row and closes the previous validity period, so you can see what was true at a specific point in time.

 • SCD Type 1: Overwrites existing values instead of keeping history.
-This is useful for attributes where only the latest value matters, such as a “Current_Medication” or “Last_Checkup_Date” field in some use cases.
+This is useful for attributes where only the latest value matters, such as a corrected spelling, updated label, or non-analytical descriptive field.

-• SCD Type 0: Keeps the original values unchanged and does not track history.
-This is rarely used for analytical historization, but can still make sense for static reference attributes.
+• SCD Type 0: Keeps the original value unchanged and does not track history.
+This can make sense for static reference attributes that should remain fixed after creation.

-You then define the key that uniquely identifies each entity over time—for example, choosing Patient_ID as the primary key for the Patients table.
-This ensures that all historical changes are correctly linked to the right patient.
+You then define the key that uniquely identifies each entity over time - for example, choosing Customer_ID as the business key for a Customer dimension.
+This ensures that historical changes are linked to the correct entity and can be analysed consistently over time.

 Historization 3 in AC